Bartosz-D3V/millionpugs-challenge/README.md

 docker run -dp 8080:8080 millionpugs-challenge:latest
 ```

-_Please note that running application inside container takes time during first build as it has to download Gradle and JDK._
+_Please note that running application inside container takes time during the first build as it has to download Gradle and JDK._

 ### Testing